brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ![Webhook URL](img/findEmployee4.jpg "Webhook URL")

 Next we use postman to test our service.
 Create a new collection for MongoDB and add a new post service test.
-Adda new tab and select "POST" from the drop list.
+Add a new tab and select "POST" from the drop list.
 Paste in the URL.
-Seelct the "Body" tab and be sure to select RAW JSON(application/json).
-Click teh save button and name it "Find Employee."
+Select the "Body" tab, and be sure to select RAW JSON(application/json).
+Click the save button and name it "Find Employee."

-Use something like the following saerch document to find your employee.
+Use something like the following search document to find your employee.
 Replace "Bob" with the first name you used in setting up your employee data.
 Hit send and you should get your employee document back.
 Change first_name to "employee_id" and play around with your data.

 ``` { "first_name": "Bob"}```